andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - You can provide a KMS key to use in the buildspec.yml -> CODEBUILD_KMS_KEY_ID
   - AWS CodeBuild agent:
     - You can use the AWS CodeBuild agent to test and debug builds on a local machine
-    - t is not possible to SSH into the CodeBuild Docker container, that's why you should test and fix errors locally.
+    - it is not possible to SSH into the CodeBuild Docker container, that's why you should test and fix errors locally.
+    -

 - CodeDeploy:
   - appspec.yml file in the root directory of the app's source code.